-Most computer users and Internet surfers are by now aware of Phishing and its two variants Tabnabbing and Tabjacking.
-In this article we will try to make you aware of two more variants or attacks or scams : Vishing and Smishing
+Most computer users and Internet surfers are by now aware of Phishing and its variants Spear Phishing, Tabnabbing, Whaling, and Tabjacking.
+In this article, we will try to make you aware of two more variants or attacks or scams: Smishing and Vishing scams.

 In Phishing, an email “appearing” to be from a legitimate source is sent, requesting the recipient to visit an authentic looking URL, to login in and enter sensitive personal data.
 These are then harvested by the sender and misused with a view to making profits.